 Words that end in -ly often are ambiguous.
 They might describe some desirable property of the product, but exactly what is desired is left to each reader’s interpretation.
 Here are some real examples of ineffective adverb usage in requirements specifications:

 You won’t learn how to write good requirements from reading a book on software requirements engineering or a book on technical writing.
 You need practice.
 Write requirements to the best of your ability, and then enlist some of your colleagues to review them.
 Constructive feedback from reviewers can help anyone become a better writer.
 In fact, it’s essential.
-Requirements quality is in the eye of the reader of the requirements, not the author.
+Requirements quality is in the eye of the reader—not the author—of the requirements.
 No matter how fine the author thinks the requirements are, the ultimate arbiters are those who must base their own work on those requirements.